rails/rails/guides/source/active_record_migrations.md

 ### Adding Columns

-If the migration name is of the form "AddColumnToTable" or "RemoveColumnFromTable" and is followed by a list of column names and types then a migration containing the appropriate [`add_column`][] and [`remove_column`][] statements will be created.
+When you want to add a new column to an existing table in your database, you can use a migration with the format "AddColumnToTable" followed by a list of column names and types.
+This will generate a migration file containing the appropriate [`add_column`][] statements.

 ```bash
 $ bin/rails generate migration AddPartNumberToProducts part_number:string